Could you help young people to have the best year of their life yet?

 • Be more determined, resilient and less likely to give up easily

-• We are looking for people who are based in the North/North West of England who can reliably commute within 1-2 hours to the Yorkshire Dales and Lake District where our residential trips are held.
+We are looking for people who can reliably commute to the Yorkshire Dales and Lake District where our residential trips are held.
 There will also be the occasional day event in the Leeds area.

 • Someone who has an empathetic and compassionate approach to vulnerable young people.